apache/nifi-site/content/documentation/security.md

 different programming languages.
 Configuring these components with untrusted commands or arguments is contrary to best practices, but it does not constitute of security issue for remediation.

+The application implements process management and diagnostic operations using the HTTP protocol, with the default configuration binding to the localhost address.
+Privileged administrators can configure process management on an alternative address, which can alter the security posture of the application.
+It is the responsibility of privileged administrators to implement other protection strategies when changing the default bind address.

 ## Reporting Process

 - Notify the project on initial discovery of a potential security vulnerability